Occupational Therapy at Home: Activities and Resources

 Once she was armed with this knowledge, our OT then put together a “sensory diet” to provide regular input to his sensory system.
 She also formulated ideas for fine motor skill practice.
 This sensory diet became part of our normal daily routine.

-There are several wonderful books that can help you determine how best to help your child (and provide more information and education for you as well!).
+There are several wonderful books that can help you determine how best to help your child and provide more information and education for you as well!
+(Please know, affiliate links are included below.)

 My two favorites are: